David Spade: 1987–1997: Early work and Saturday Night Live

-Breakout into film

 Spade starred with fellow Saturday Night Live cast member Chris Farley in two buddy comedy films, Tommy Boy (1995) and Black Sheep (1996), both of which were distributed by Paramount Pictures.
 The two were planning a third film together, but Farley died of a drug overdose in 1997 at the age of 33 and thus it was cancelled.
 When Spade declined to attend Farley's funeral, rumors abounded that there had been a falling out between the two.
 Spade stated that their friendship had been under some tension, partly because of Farley's drug problem and reckless lifestyle, which Spade admittedly could not keep up with.
 However, it never escalated to ill will, and that the reason he did not attend the funeral was simply because he could not handle it emotionally.

-Return to television, voice work and Joe Dirt
+1997–2018: Sitcom success and film roles

 Although he received several offers to star in his own TV shows, he turned them down and joined the ensemble cast of Steven Levitan's office sitcom Just Shoot Me!, opposite Laura San Giacomo and George Segal, which ran for seven seasons from 1997 to 2003.
 He played a sarcastic receptionist, Dennis Finch.

-In 2000, Spade provided the voice of Kuzco in Disney's buddy comedy film, The Emperor's New Groove (2000) and would later reprise the role in its direct-to-video sequel Kronk's New Groove (2005).
+In 1998, Spade appeared with Marlon Wayans in the buddy comedy film Senseless and voiced Ranger Frank in The Rugrats Movie.
+In 2000, he provided the voice of Kuzco in Disney's buddy comedy film, The Emperor's New Groove (2000) and would later reprise the role in its direct-to-video sequel Kronk's New Groove (2005).

-While appearing on Just Shoot Me, Spade had his first solo starring role as the title character in the 2001 film Joe Dirt, which was a modest box office success.
-The film was co-written by Spade and Fred Wolf.